 Blog submission guidelines

 One of the best ways that we are able to showcase the diversity of the Fellowship network is through our blogs.
-Blogging provides an opportunity for Fellows to share their unique professional and personal experience, foster intelligent debate and put forward new ideas that could solve our most pressing social problems.
+Blogging provides an opportunity for Fellows to share their unique professional and personal experience, foster intelligent debate and put forward new ideas for solving our most pressing social problems.

 Fellows’ guest blogs tend to fall into two categories:

 - Thought pieces that provide an original angle on a social issue that the author has a background in, or substantial knowledge of.

 - A proposed solution to a social challenge.

 We may choose to edit the blog for the purposes of clarity, but these will be agreed with you ahead of publishing.
 We are open-minded about the subject matter, so long as it is relevant to the RSA's aims, though we ask that you aim for 700-900 words in length.
 We will also add an introductory paragraph that summarises the article and introduces you as a guest blogger, so please include a short paragraph about yourself when you submit.

 Before the blog goes live, you'll need to ensure that your MyRSA profile is updated as this will allow other Fellows to get in touch with you.
 Post publication, you will be notified via email if a comment is posted on your blog.
 Do engage with readers who respond with opinions or questions either on the site or across social media networks - it will help your blog to get better reach!

 Here are some guidelines and a few tips to help you create a compelling narrative:

 - Focus on the first paragraph.
 You only have a few minutes to grab people’s attention so try to open with an interesting statistic, question or quotation.